 Travelling with a Toddler

-Toys – a small selection of toddler’s favourite small toys.
-Cards, books, etcher-sketch are ideal – basically anything that doesn’t make too much mess!
+A small selection of toddler’s favourite small toys.
+The toughest part of this is working out what that is, if, like most toddlers they have a tendency to switch favourites without any prior warning.
+Cards (particularly spotter picture cards – red car, plane, dog etc) books, etcher-sketch are great – basically anything that doesn’t take too long to clear up.
+Whether your on a plane, train or automobile crawling around on the floor picking up a hundred toys is never fun, and the idea of losing any favourites is terrifying.
 It is worth investing in a lap activity tray with edges, especially the ones designed for car seats.
 These are great to allow toddlers / pre-schoolers to busy themselves with puzzles, drawing and games and helps keep everything contained.
 All singing all dancing lap trays or simply a baking tray, plastic box lid or a high chair tray will do the job!

-Naps – it’s not always possible, but if you can try to time long car journeys or flights to coincide with your little one’s normal nap routine, it will make the journey much easier for you and your toddler, and will help ease meltdowns and cranky children when you reach your destination!
+Them not you (yet!).
+It’s not always possible, and it can be a challenge to keep them awake for long enough before hand, but if you can try to time long car journeys or flights to coincide with your little one’s normal nap routine, it will make the journey much easier for you and your toddler, and will help ease meltdowns and cranky children when you reach your destination.

-Technology – I know it is frowned upon to stick your child in front of a tablet or handheld device to keep them quiet.
-I even found myself judging parents that did this before I had children of my own!
-As a parent on a packed flight, there is nothing worse than a screaming child, and as a parent you can feel everyone glaring at you to keep control of your little monster.
-So if Peppa Pig or the Teletubbies is going to keep them quiet and entertained just go with it and don’t torture yourself by resisting!
-An hour or two of extra screen time isn’t going to ruin them for life and it may be your lifesaver!
+Obviously its frowned upon to stick your child in front of a tablet or handheld device to keep them quiet.
+We’re all guilty of judging parents that did this before we had kids.
+But as a parent on a packed flight, train or bus, there is nothing worse than a screaming child, especially when you can feel everyone glaring at you to keep control of your little monster.
+So if Peppa Pig or the Teletubbies is going to keep them quiet and entertained just go with it and don’t torture yourself by resisting.
+An hour of extra screen time isn’t going to ruin them for life and it may be your lifesaver.
 And don’t forget to download their favourite programmes before you travel.
-Audio books and nursery rhyme playlists are also a great way keep little ones entertained on long journeys.
+Audio books and nursery rhyme playlists are also a great way keep little ones entertained on long journeys – you may even get to relax for a while yourself.

 Try to travel light!
 Easier said than done with a toddler!
 If you can take one max sized cabin bag with all your essentials it is so much easier than battling with a toddler and armfuls of hand luggage.